Rob Koll

-Rob Koll is an American college wrestling coach.
+Rob Koll (born November 17, 1965) is an American college wrestling coach.
 He is currently head wrestling coach at University of North Carolina.
-He is the son of Wrestling Hall of Fame member and three-time NCAA wrestling champion Bill Koll.
+He is the son of National Wrestling Hall of Fame member and three-time NCAA wrestling champion Bill Koll.

 Wrestling career

 As a wrestler for the University of North Carolina, Koll was a four-time All American, three-time ACC champion, and the 1988 NCAA champion at 158 pounds.
 After college, he competed internationally in freestyle wrestling.

 In 1989 he won gold at the Pan American Championships and was runner-up at the Olympic Festival; he won the U.S. national freestyle championship in 1990 and 1991; took first in the 1993 World Cup, while placing second in 1992 and third in 1990; placed fifth at the 1990 World Championships; won the 1992 World Cup Grand Prix; and was the alternate for the USA at the 1992 Olympic Games.

 Coaching career

 Koll joined Cornell University as an assistant wrestling coach in 1989.
 He became head wrestling coach at the school in 1993.
 He led Cornell to six top-five finishes in the NCAA Division I wrestling tournament, including second-place finishes in 2010 and 2011.
 The 2010 and 2011 finishes were the best ever for an Ivy League team.
 The 2011 team was ranked first for much of the season, but lost in the NCAA tournament to Penn State, which surged under its coach Cael Sanderson, who was in his second year at Penn State.

 Koll has coached the following NCAA champions: